Legal Advice for “Liens in Bankruptcy” — 34 results

 Lien avoidance is a powerful and important tool available in Chapter 7 bankruptcy.
 If you have liens recorded against your property, you may be able to get rid of them through lien... more

-Written by attorney Hans Wahl, almost 2 years ago.
+Written by attorney Hans Wahl, about 2 years ago.

 Homeowners Associations (HOAs) have remedies available, under Florida law, when its residents fail to pay their periodic HOA assessments in a timely manner.
 One such remedy is a statutory... more